calway/Metro-UI-CSS/source/components/sidenav-m3/README.md

-# Sidenav M3 Component
+# Sidenav M3

+## Description

 The Sidenav M3 component provides a Metro 3 style side navigation menu for your application.
+It's a CSS-only component that creates a vertical navigation menu with support for titles, icons, dropdown menus, and visual effects.

+## Dependencies

+- Metro UI CSS core styles

 ## Usage

+### Basic Usage

 ```html
 <ul class="sidenav-m3">